mdmarti/mdmarti.github.io/index.md

   </div>
   <div class="column">
     <div id="describe-text">
-	  <p>I am a computational cognitive neuroscientist who enjoys thinking about learning (behavioral, neural, machine).
-I also love teaching and mentorship.
-Outside of work I love cooking, climbing, playing older video games (currently Spore), and hanging out with my dog.
-Reach out if you want to chat about any of that!</p>
+	  <p>I am a computational neuroethologist who enjoys thinking about learning (behavioral, neural, machine).
+I'm passionate about teaching and mentorship, and have taught classes ranging from `Introduction to Python` to `Probabilistic Machine Learning`.
+Outside of work I love cooking, bouldering, playing older video games (currently Spore), and hanging out with my dog.
+Please reach out if you'd like to chat, or if you have any good movie recommendations!</p>
     </div>
   </div>
 </div>